circonus/docs/content/circonus/checks/check-types/httptrap.md

 The HTTPTrap check is a little different than the rest of the Circonus checks; instead of pulling information on a regular interval, it accepts JSON payloads sent via HTTP PUT requests.
 This data is not polled regularly from the Circonus Broker, but is pushed to the Broker from the monitored target.
 This is the easiest way to get arbitrary data into Circonus.

-**Note:**
-> Circonus brokers use an internal CA to sign their certificates.
-Because of this clients sending data to them may require the CA certificate to be imported in order to fully verify the SSL connection.
-The Circonus CA certificate can be found here: http://login.circonus.com/pki/ca.crt

 During the configuration process you will be asked for 2 items: the target host for this check and a "secret".
 The host for push style checks should be the IP or the resolvable server name from where the packets originate.
 The "secret" will be used as part of your submission URL for added security.
 The secret is a string containing letters, numbers, or underscores.

 ![Image: 'check_httptrap_initial3.png'](/images/circonus/check_httptrap_initial3.png)